Minecraftian14/KIIT-B20-Programs-1/README.md

 Q.4) Write a program in 'C' to find out square and cube of a number using macro.
 Q.5) Write a program in 'C' to input radius value then calculate area and circumference of a circle, where ‘pi’ value is specified using macro.
-Q.6) Write a program in 'C' yel input the temperature in Fahrenheit and convert it inyel Celsius, and vice-versa.
+Q.6) Write a program in 'C' to input the temperature in Fahrenheit and convert it into Celsius, and vice-versa.
 Q.7) Write a program in 'C' to input two integers and add that two integers without using ‘+’ operator.
 ```
 ### [Lab 7](https://github.com/HaxnovR/KIIT-B20-Programs/tree/main/Lab7%2011-11-21)
 ```
-Q.1) Write a program in 'C' to fint the slope with two given Q.2) Write a program in 'C' to find velocity and distance covered Q.3) Write a program in 'C' to find equivalent resistance in series and parallel Q.4) Write a program in 'C' to find the domain of the given function
+Q.1) Write a program in 'C' to find the slope with two given Q.2) Write a program in 'C' to find velocity and distance covered Q.3) Write a program in 'C' to find equivalent resistance in series and parallel Q.4) Write a program in 'C' to find the domain of the given function